James-VT/MS1_Handleigh_Hall/README.md

 ## Features left to implement

 * ### Booking form payment page -
     * The booking form currently has no payment options as I have not yet learned how to do this.
 This would not change the form as it currently exists.
-Once the user has completed the first page of the booking form, they would click the "proceed to payment" button and be taken to a new form to finish the transaction.
+Once the user has completed the first page of the booking form, they would click the "proceed to booking suite" button and be taken to a new form to finish the transaction.

+---

-## Design choices
+# Design choices

 Why did I make the choices I made?

-### Colours
+## Colours

 * Beige: #ffffe6
 * Oxford Blue: #0A122A